juozasg/arp-souls/README.md

 # arp-souls

 MIDI game for learning arpeggios on the piano.
+Built with [Python Arcade](https://api.arcade.academy/en/stable/).